 The Pew Research Center, a subsidiary of The Pew Charitable Trusts, studies unfolding global attitudes and trends and helps policymakers and the public prepare for the future.
 The center has conducted public opinion research in California and throughout the United States since 1991, gauging attitudes on the economy, the environment, immigration, religion, and more.
 It does not take policy positions.

 State and consumer initiatives: Throughout the U.S., Pew pursues strategies grounded in facts and research to improve public policy, foster a vibrant civic life, and enhance the well-being of communities.
-In California, Pew’s work has helped strengthen election administration, expand access to dental care, and promote the availability of safe and healthful food.
-Additionally, the Pew-MacArthur Results First Initiative supports several California counties’ efforts to assess their criminal justice strategies based on rigorous data and guide funding and policy decisions to reduce recidivism.
-These efforts have helped county leaders improve public safety outcomes, cut costs, and increase accountability by ensuring that taxpayer dollars are directed toward effective, cost-beneficial approaches.
-These and others endeavors are helping states find solutions to some of their most pressing challenges.
+In California, Pew’s work has helped strengthen election administration, expand access to dental care, promote the availability of safe and healthful food, and examine the barriers people face in saving for retirement.
+Additionally, the Pew-MacArthur Results First Initiative supports several California counties—as well as the state’s Department of Corrections and Rehabilitation—in assessing their criminal justice strategies based on rigorous data and guiding funding and policy decisions to reduce recidivism.
+These efforts have enabled leaders to improve public safety outcomes, cut costs, and increase accountability by ensuring that taxpayer dollars are directed toward effective, cost-beneficial approaches.
+Across the nation, these and other endeavors are allowing states to find solutions to some of their most pressing challenges.

 The Pew Charitable Trusts is a global nonprofit founded in 1948.
 For more than 65 years, Pew has turned indifference into action—asking tough questions, studying problems, working with strong partners, and striving for effective solutions that bring diverse stakeholders together.